Keezy Young is a queer comic artist and illustrator based out of Seattle.

 Keezy's first graphic novel, Taproot--a story about a ghost and a gardener--debuted in September 2017 with Lion Forge, and has won several awards, including best graphic novel by the Rainbow Book List - GLBTQ Books for Children and Teens 2017, Best of Best Shots 2017 by Newsarama, The Texas Library Association's Maverick Reading List 2018, Best LGBT Graphic Novels of 2017 by The Advocate, and the Florida Authors & Publishers Association award for best cover design (small format).

 Meanwhile, Never Heroes is an ongoing, serialized dark adventure webcomic published by Sparkler Monthly.
-You can also find her work in anthologies such as The Beyond Anthology Volume 2, Bring Down the Sky, and The Dream Cluster.
-Other credits include several short self-published comics and art books, and she has worked collaboratively on a few projects (including Circadia, written by Jennifer Dugan).
+You can also find their work in anthologies such as The Beyond Anthology Volume 2, Bring Down the Sky, and The Dream Cluster.
+Other credits include several short self-published comics and art books, and they have worked collaboratively on a few projects (including Circadia, written by Jennifer Dugan).
 Keezy has also worked on covers for a number of IDW and Lion Forge properties, including the Jem series (Hasbro) and Voltron series (Dreamworks).

 You can contact me at firstname.lastname@example.org, or subscribe to my mailing list, below.